 Class A Shares Institutional Class Shares Designed for retail investors Designed for institutions (financial institutions, corporations, trusts, estates and religious and charitable organizations) investing for proprietary programs, discretionary accounts, and corporate benefit plans.
 Institutional Class Shares may also be available on certain brokerage platforms of firms that have agreements with the Funds to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
 If you transact in Institutional Class Shares through one of these programs, the minimum is waived and you may be required to pay a commission and/or other forms of compensation to the broker.
-A list of these brokerage platforms can be found in Appendix A - Waivers and Discounts Available from Intermediaries and Conversion Policies.
-Initial sales charge of 5.75% or less No initial sales charge applied to purchases of \$1 million or more No initial or deferred sales charge.
-Institutional Class Shares may also be available on certain brokerage platforms of firms that have agreements with the Funds to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
+A list of these brokerage platforms can be found in Appendix A - Waivers and Discounts Available from Intermediaries and Conversion Policies. • Initial sales charge of 5.75% or less No initial or deferred sales charge.
+Institutional No initial sales charge applied to purchases of \$1 Class Shares may also be available on certain million or more brokerage platforms of firms that have agreements with the Funds to offer such shares when acting solely on an agency basis for the purchase or sale of such shares.
 If you transact in Institutional Class Shares through one of these programs, the minimum is waived and you may be required to pay a commission and/or other forms of compensation to the broker.
 A list of these brokerage platforms can be found in Appendix A - Waivers and Discounts Available from Intermediaries and Conversion Policies.

-Class A Shares Institutional Class Shares Deferred sales charge of 1.00% on purchases of \$1 million or more on all Fund shares liquidated in whole or in part within 12 months of purchase Rule 12b-1 distribution or shareholder liaison service fee equal to 0.25% of the class' average daily net assets No Rule 12b-1 distribution/service fee Lower expense ratio than Class A Shares because no Rule 12b-1 distribution fees or shareholder liaison service fees
+Class A Shares Institutional Class Shares • Deferred sales charge of 1.00% on purchases of \$1 • No Rule 12b-1 distribution/service fee million or more on all Fund shares liquidated in • Lower expense ratio than Class A Shares because whole or in part within 12 months of purchase no Rule 12b-1 distribution fees or shareholder • Rule 12b-1 distribution or shareholder liaison liaison service fees service fee equal to 0.25% of the class' average daily net assets